oVirt/ovirt-site/source/feature/uiplugins.html.md

       string historyToken
  `boolean tabAccessible`

 Controls the accessibility of given (main or sub) tab.
 Semantics of `historyToken` is identical to one declared by `addMainTab` function.
 If `tabAccessible` is `false`, corresponding tab header will be hidden in WebAdmin UI and attempts to reveal the given tab manually by manipulating URL will be denied.
-The `setTabAccessible` function works only for tabs added through plugin API.
+The `setTabAccessible` function works only for tabs added via plugin API.

     api.setTabAccessible('custom-tab', false);